 - 2.1 The Officer responsible for the procurement must comply with these Contract Procedure Rules and the Financial Regulations.
-The Officer is also responsible for ensuring that any Agents acting on behalf of the Council do so in compliance with these Rules and must seek written confirmation of their agreement. - 2.2 As part of the service planning process Officers are expected to highlight all required procurement support through the annual Procurement Service Plan in advance of the next financial year. - 2.3 Officers are responsible for the contracting activity, and must ensure: - a) Continued compliance with the Council's requirements; - b) Value for money; - c) Compliance with these Rules as well as any legal and statutory requirements; and - d) Compliance with any relevant Council policy and Key Decision Threshold. - 2.4 The Officer is responsible for ensuring the Welland Procurement Unit are aware of the timescales for upcoming procurement work, especially for contracts in excess of £50,000, in sufficient time. - 2.5 The Officer must have regard to the guidance contained in the Procurement Toolkit which can be accessed via the procurement portal. - 2.6 Before beginning a commercial activity the Officer responsible for it must carry out an appraisal and consider: - The requirements from any relevant Best Value or other review; - The need for the expenditure and its priority e.g., has a business case been developed which sets out the service objectives, the criteria for evaluation and the options for delivery; - Defining the objectives of the purchase; - The risks associated with the purchase over its life and how to manage them; - What procurement method is most likely to achieve the purchasing objectives, including internal or external sourcing, and collaboration with other purchasers; - If corporate contracts and/or suitable frameworks exist and assess their suitability; - Consulting users as appropriate about the proposed procurement method, contract standards, and performance and user satisfaction monitoring; and

-• Selecting the most appropriate procurement method.
+The Officer is also responsible for ensuring that any Agents acting on behalf of the Council do so in compliance with these Rules and should seek written confirmation of their agreement. - 2.2 As part of the service planning process Officers are expected to highlight all required procurement support through the annual Procurement Service Plan in advance of the next financial year. - 2.3 Officers are responsible for the contracting activity, and must ensure: - a) Continued compliance with the Council's requirements; - b) Value for money; - c) Compliance with these Rules as well as any legal and statutory requirements; and - d) Compliance with any relevant Council policy and Key Decision Threshold. - 2.4 The Officer is responsible for ensuring the Welland Procurement Unit are aware of the timescales for upcoming procurement work, especially for contracts in excess of £50,000, in sufficient time. - 2.5 The Officer must have regard to the guidance contained in the Procurement Toolkit which can be accessed via the procurement portal. - 2.6 Before beginning a purchase the Officer responsible for it must appraise the purchase and consider: - Taking into account the requirements from any relevant Best Value or other review; - Appraising the need for the expenditure and its priority e.g. has a business case been developed which sets out the service objectives, the criteria for evaluation and the options for delivery; - Defining the objectives of the purchase; - Consider the risks associated with the purchase over its life and how to manage them; - Considering what procurement method is most likely to achieve the purchasing objectives, including internal or external sourcing, and collaboration with other purchasers; - Establish if corporate contracts and/or suitable frameworks exist and assess their suitability; - Consulting users as appropriate about the proposed procurement method, contract standards, and also performance and user satisfaction monitoring; and - Selecting the most appropriate procurement method. - 2.7 The Officer must keep the records detailed in these Rules. - 2.8 The requirements for the various procurement categories (based on total value) are detailed below.
+Where an EU procedure is required, the Officer must contact Welland Procurement before embarking on the procurement.